CLIP-DIY: CLIP Dense Inference Yields Open-Vocabulary Semantic Segmentation For-Free: Experiments

-\newlength{\quallength} \paragraph{Foreground segmenters} \MR{ We compare different foreground-background segmenters and the overall performance of our method using each one of them.
+We compare different foreground-background segmenters and the overall performance of our method using each one of them.
 The results, summarized in Tab.~\ref{tab:saliency}, show that our method performs the best when using FOUND, more specifically the FOUND model that has been re-trained with self-training in the original work.
-CutLER\footnote{We aggregate all masks with a score above 0.3 together to form a foreground mask.}~\cite{wang2023cut}, which also employs a similar self-training scheme, follows as the runner-up. }
+We also experiment with CutLER~\cite{wang2023cut}, which performs unsupervised instance segmentation.
+We use the predicted instance masks or compute a saliency.
+In both cases, we obtain slightly worse results.
+We give more details in Sec.~\ref{ssec:unsupervised_obj} of Supplementary material.